 In recent times, Bulgaria has not been doing its best in the field of sports, but two of them are worth mentioning.

 First of all, the Bulgarian volleyball team is among the top 8 in the world.

 And secondly, have you heard of Grigor Dimitrov?
 Yes, he is the guy dating Nicole Scherzinger, and he is Bulgarian!

 If we take into account that the government has almost completely neglected investments in sports, then even these two facts are a huge success.

 Technological Boom – Now and Growing

 Sofia, the Silicon Valley of Eastern Europe

 Bulgaria’s capital – Sofia – is an ancient city.
-Its old Roman name is Serdica and further to being surrounded by the Vitosha Mountains, recently it has won the title of the Silicon Valley of Eastern Europe.
+Its old Roman name is Serdica and further to being surrounded by the Vitosha Mountains, recently it won the title of the Silicon Valley of Eastern Europe.
 Lately, the Bulgarian capital has seen an influx of foreigners, flocking to Sofia to look for a job in the IT industry.

 Should you like to testify our acquired knowledge, check out my quiz on Bulgaria.
 I promise you that you will be put to the ultimate challenge.

 Have you been to Bulgaria?
 What made your senses orgasm?